sabifo4/LUCA-divtimes/01_PAML/03_MCMCtree_nonbraced/README.md

 cd $base_dir
 ```

-The next step is to plot the user-specified prior VS the effective prior.
-We used our in-house R script [`Check_priors_effVSuser.R`](scripts/Check_priors_effVSuser.R) to generate these plots.
+The next step is to plot the calibration densities VS the marginal densities.
+We used our in-house R script [`Check_priors_margVScalib.R`](scripts/Check_priors_margVScalib.R) to generate these plots.
 If you are to run this script with other datasets, however, make sure that your "hard bounds" are not `0.000` in the `Calibnodes_*csv` files and, instead, they are `1e-300` (i.e., while 1e-300 is rounded to `0.000` in the `MCMCtre` output, which can be used to generate the csv files aforementioned, we need `1e-300` to plot distributions in R).
 To make sure this was not affecting our csv files, we ran the following code snippet:

 ```sh
 # Run from `03_MCMCtree_nonbraced/calib_files`
 sed -i 's/0\.000/1e\-300/g' *csv
 ```

-Once this script has finished, you will see that a new directory `plots/effVSuser/LUCAdup_notcb` will have been created.
+Once this script has finished, you will see that a new directory `plots/margVScalib/LUCAdup_notcb` will have been created.
 Inside this directory, you will find one directory for each individual dataset with individual plots for each node.
 In addition, all these plots have been merged into a unique document as well (note: some plots may be too small to see for each node, hence why we have generated individual plots).

 Now, once the MCMC diagnostics have finished, you can extract the final data that you can use to write a manuscript as it follows: